jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 > "A static variable is static only within the scope of the Apex transaction.
 It’s not static across the server or the entire organization."

-Although not currently mentioned in the Apex Developer Guide link above, it's worth noting that as part of the Spring '23 release, there is now 1 exception to this - [static variables are now automatically reset between groups of platform event–triggered Flow interviews in the same transaction](https://help.salesforce.com/s/articleView?id=release-notes.rn_apex_static_variables_interviews.htm&release=242&type=5), but for the sake of this article, we'll ignore this exception)
+Although not currently mentioned in the Apex Developer Guide link above, it's worth noting that as part of the Spring '23 release, there is now 1 exception to this - [static variables are now automatically reset between groups of platform event–triggered Flow interviews in the same transaction](https://help.salesforce.com/s/articleView?id=release-notes.rn_apex_static_variables_interviews.htm&release=242&type=5), but for the sake of this article, we'll ignore this exception.

 Ignoring the one exception, the behavior of static variables in Apex has 2 implications for caching data using only static variables: